Special effects of Starship Troopers: Models

 Cameras mounted on slaved boom arms wheeled around on tracks up to 65 feet in length.
 For the larger models, rotating mount were built and the largest, the "Gigantor", was about the size of a small truck was built by Barry Walton, head of SPI engineer, the smaller mounts could hold up to 50 lbs that could rotate them.
 Gigantor about 12 ft across, mainlyused for the 100 lbs Rodger Young models.
 ILM mainly worked on models and motion control photography, including the launch of Dizzy's coffin into space, orbital Klendathu scenes, and a docking umbilical.
-They had a 3 month schedule to produce their work and assigned two motion control crews solely to the project, accounting for about 160 man days of filming by about 80 people.
-ILM constructucted their own 9 ft Rodger Young based on SPI's specifications for some exterior scenes, while ILM collaborated with SPI in construction the 6 ft diameter lunar docking ring for the ship.
+They had a 3-month schedule to produce their work and assigned two motion control crews solely to the project, accounting for about 160 man-days of filming by about 80 people.
+ILM constructed their own 9 ft Rodger Young based on SPI's specifications for some exterior scenes, while ILM collaborated with SPI in constructing the 6 ft diameter lunar docking ring for the ship.
 They also built a 3 ft tall asteroid and a 15 ft section of the lunar ring with a motorized gun miniature for a scene of it blowing an asteroid apart.
 ILM also built a 15 ft section of the Ticonderoga battle station for scenes depicting the embattled fleet of 3 ft long Rodger Young-style ships returning to safety after defeat at Klendathu.
 A second Ticonderoga model about 8 ft tall was started by SPI, which was used for a full view of the station, and finished by ILM.